wlsmith42/Quadrotor-Controls/README.md

 <img src="images/roll_pitch_from_b_to_pq.gif" width="250"/>
 </p>

-The implementaion of these equations can be seen in the code block below:
+The implementation of these equations can be seen in the code block below:

 ``` C++
 if(collThrustCmd > 0) {